ThyagOSI/Edge-System-Docs/V1/Logging/Configure Logging.md

 # Message logging configuration
 Edge System writes daily log messages to flat text files in the following locations:

+• Windows: *%ProgramData%/OSIsoft/EdgeSystem/Logs*

+• Linux: */usr/share/OSIsoft/EdgeSystem/Logs*

+Each message in the log displays the message severity level, timestamp, and the message itself.

+The individual components of Edge System have their own logging files located in the configuration folder, for example:

 • Windows: *%ProgramData%/OSIsoft/EdgeSystem/Configuration*

 • Linux: */usr/share/OSIsoft/EdgeSystem/Configuration*

-Each message in the log displays the message severity level, timestamp, and the message itself.

-The individual components of Edge System have their own logging files, for example:

 • Modbus TCP connectivity: Modbus1_Logging.json